benzino98/plaschema/memory-bank/activeContext.md

 6. **Performance Measurement**: Need to implement tools to measure the impact of performance optimizations.

+7. **Redis Monitoring**: Setting up monitoring for Redis performance and resource usage in production.

 ## Team Focus

-- **Backend Development**: Implementing caching strategies for remaining high-traffic areas
+- **Backend Development**: Focusing on API development and integration points
-- **Frontend Development**: Improving accessibility and form validation UX
+- **Frontend Development**: Focusing on user account system implementation (postponed)
-- **QA & Testing**: Testing the new performance optimizations across different devices and browsers
+- **QA & Testing**: Testing the new search functionality and Redis caching across different devices and browsers
-- **DevOps**: Preparing for Redis implementation to replace file-based caching
+- **DevOps**: Setting up Redis monitoring and preparing for production deployment